Skip to content

 On the back side of the card there were five very important quotes from very influential people.

-After reading those five quotes, I wasn’t the same person as before entering the coffee shop.
+After reading these five quotes, I wasn’t the same person as before entering the coffee shop.

-I smiled to myself, a little bit excited, at least I was happy for a moment due to the momentum brought by those quotes.
+I smiled to myself, a little bit excited, at least I was happy for a moment due to the endorphin flow brought by these quotes.

 Quotes are creative human expressions, and a lot of times we try to live by them based on our lifestyle.
 Sometimes it’s possible to live by these quotes, sometimes it doesn’t.